-Pudalangai masala kootu is my favorite dish for being so tasty & aromatic.
-It can be served as a side for rice, poori & roti.
+Pudalangai masala kootu is a delicious & aromatic gravy that can be served as a side for rice, poori or roti.
 It goes well with rice and sambar, rasam or any kuzhambu.

 The recipe for pudalangai masala kootu is as below: